-At the request of the Federal Trade Commission, a U.S. district court has halted an operation based in Atlanta and Cleveland that allegedly used deceptive and threatening tactics to collect phantom payday loan “debts” that consumers either did not owe, or did not owe to the defendants.
-The court order freezes the defendants’ assets to preserve the possibility that they could be used to provide redress to consumers, and appoints a receiver.
+At the request of the Federal Trade Commission, a U.S. district court has halted a Georgia-based operation from using deception and threats to collect $3.5 million in phantom payday loan “debts” that consumers didn’t owe pending trial.
+The court had previously ordered the defendants’ assets frozen to preserve the possibility that they could be used to provide redress to consumers, and appointed a receiver.

-This is the FTC’s fifth recent case involving allegedly fraudulent, online payday-loan-related operations.
+This is the FTC’s sixth recent case charging “phantom debt” scams with law violations.
 Other cases include American Credit Crunchers, LLC, Broadway Global Master Inc., Pro Credit Group, Vantage Funding, also known as Caprice Marketing, and Pinnacle Payment Services, LLC.

 For more consumer information on this topic, see Dealing with Debt.

-The Commission vote authorizing the staff to file the complaint was 4-0.
+The Commission vote authorizing the staff to file the complaint was 5-0.
 The complaint was filed in the U.S. District Court for the Northern District of Georgia, Atlanta Division.
-On October 24, 2013 the court granted the FTC’s request for a temporary restraining order.
+On May 28, 2014 the court granted the FTC’s request for a temporary restraining order.
 It granted the FTC’s request for a preliminary injunction on June 19, 2014.

 NOTE: The Commission files a complaint when it has “reason to believe” that the law has been or is being violated and it appears to the Commission that a proceeding is in the public interest.
 The case will be decided by the court.